thecheebo/Bare_Metal_Raspberry_Pi_Cluster/README.md

 # Bare-Metal Raspberry Pi Cluster (4 Pi's)

-This is a walkthrough on how I built a bare-metal a networked cluster of four Raspberry Pis (4 b 4gb).
+This is a walkthrough on how I built a bare-metal a networked cluster of four Raspberry Pis (4 Model B - 4gb).

 ##### Table of Contents
 [Materials](#materials)